 Curaçao selection for Benetton’s ‘Imago Mundi’

-Luciano Benetton (Italy, 1935) is founder and chairman of the Benetton Group.
+Luciano Benetton (Italy, 1935) is the founder and chairman of the Benetton Group.
 His clothing and accessories company is active in 120 countries.
-He is also a well known art collector who is now attracting a lot of attention for a unique contemporary and international art collection called Imago Mundi.
+He is also a well-known art collector who is now attracting a lot of attention for a unique contemporary and international art collection called Imago Mundi.

 The Imago Mundi collection started by chance when a South American artist sent him 2 small 12 x 10 centimeter paintings instead of the customary business card.
 Benetton was struck by the originality and effectiveness of the gesture.
-He then started asking other artist to send him similar small ‘samples’ of their work.
+He then started asking other artists to send him similar small ‘samples’ of their work.
 The collection grew rapidly and it wasn’t before long that he began to recruit curators for the different countries to actively acquire more miniatures.
 All these small artworks made by artists from all over the world were carefully collected and are now being exhibited in Italy.
-On August 28, 2013 the first Imago Mundi-exhibition was opened in Venice, as part of the Venice Biennale.
-It contains 1,000 pieces from contemporary artists in Australia, India, Japan, South Korea and the United States.
+On August 28, 2013, the first Imago Mundi exhibition was opened in Venice, as part of the Venice Biennale.
+It contains 1,000 pieces from contemporary artists in Australia, India, Japan, South Korea, and the United States.

 Imago Mundi is Latin for ‘the image of the world’ and is used to indicate the world map.
 The Benetton collection aims to map the world’s contemporary visual art status.

 The collection is still growing.
 Benetton approaches local art curators to recommend artists from their region.
 Artists can create any image, in whatever medium.
 The only restriction is the size: it has to be 12 x 10 centimeters.